Air Quality Response 2021-2022 School Year

-To determine local air quality, district staff monitor several websites, including:
+To determine local air quality, district staff monitor the following regional measurement systems:

 When the air is particularly bad, district staff check these sites on the hour so as to be able to communicate accurate information to the sites.
 District staff also consult with surrounding districts and the Alameda County Office of Education to determine what steps to take to minimize the risk for students and staff.